-Wallaby.js consists of editor plugin to provide tactical level features, such as the realtime feedback and coverage:
+Wallaby.js consists of editor plugin to provide features such as the realtime feedback and code coverage:

 To get started with wallaby.js in your editor, install the plugin, then have a look into our detailed tutorials for: